tniessen/node-pqclean/README.md

 If `callback` is given, `verify` immediately returns `undefined` and calls `callback(err, result)` when the verification result is available.

+## Security

+The security guarantees of the algorithm implementations provided by this library do not exceed the security guarantees made by the PQClean project as defined in [PQClean/SECURITY.md][].
+To report a potential vulnerability in such an implementation, please report it to the [PQClean][] project.

+To report security issues that are specific to the Node.js or web ports of PQClean (i.e., this project), please open an issue in this repository.

 ## License

 This project is distributed under the ISC license.
 Please check